 I was fairly lucky this afternoon though, it wasn’t long before the boys got bored with the football and ventured inside to get warm.
 This allowed me to stop worrying momentarily as they had a quick blast on the Disney Infinity 3 which is almost the first time that it’s been used since Christmas.

 They then ventured back outside to play on their scooters, which surprised me after seeing J’s disgruntled facial expression at the idea of leaving a computer game.
 Obviously, this friend is worth it, as it takes me far more than just asking to peel J away from technology of any kind.
-It took me almost fifteen minutes to figure out how to unfold J’s sodding scooter and only minutes later he was back after all that effort, I almost ripped a bloody fingernail off trying to get his pissing scooter sorted, the least they could do is use it longer than it took me to bastard well open.
+It took me almost fifteen minutes to figure out how to unfold J’s sodding scooter and only minutes later he was back after all that effort, I almost ripped a flipping fingernail off trying to get his sodding scooter sorted, the least they could do is use it longer than it took me to actually open!

 J handed me the scooter and asked my permission to go to the park with his friend and his friends Grandad.
 I was so touched, this is the second time that Jim has taken them out for an hour or two.
 I didn’t mind at all but after waving goodbye I felt the Mummy guilt.